519Moodlight/519Moodlight.github.io/README.md

-# 519Moodlight
+# ESE 519Moodlight
 ![image](https://user-images.githubusercontent.com/114244957/210037409-66f8b48e-220a-4067-9869-5d23ebac4f38.png)

 ## Project Showcase
 Our team aims to invent a sensing device that will measure the in-room apparent temperature by detecting room temperature and humidity.
-The user can customize their favoriate display mode.
-The device has six modes:
+The user can customize their favorite display mode.
+The device has five modes:

 - Mode TMEP: shows the room temperature
 - Mode RHUM: shows the room relative humidity
 - Mode FEEL: shows the in-room apparent temperature, i.e. how your body feels in the room
-- Mode FACE: shows either a smiling or crying face based on temperatuer and humidity, can be customized by the user
+- Mode FACE: shows either a smiling or crying face based on temperature and humidity, can be customized by the user
-- Mode RAINBOW: shows a heat index map across all the measuing range for the sensor and indicate the "location" of the current measurements
+- Mode RAINBOW: shows a heat index map across all the measuring range for the sensor and indicate the “location” of the current measurements
-- Mode ROLL: shows all the five modes in a rolling sequence

 All of the indications are presented on a 16x32 RGB LED matrix panel.
 The device is also equipped with a person detection function.
-When ever a human is reading the infomation on the panel, the panel will be changed to the user's favorite mode.
-For example, if the user prefers to see the RAINBOW mode, he/she will set the mode to their prefer mode.
+Whenever a human is in the vision area of the camera, the panel will be changed to a user’s preferred mode.
+For example, if the user prefers to see the RAINBOW mode, he/she will set the mode to their prefer mode first.
 The next time when he/she reads the the panel, the camera will detect human activity and change the display to RAINBOW mode until they leave.

 ![DSC00521](https://user-images.githubusercontent.com/105755054/209399661-72d4c804-97a8-429d-8177-e13ec1642303.JPG)
 ![DSC00517](https://user-images.githubusercontent.com/105755054/209399679-f63e8f3c-6dd7-4774-b391-c7e45855b4cc.JPG)